Nafisat Abdullahi

-Nafisat Abdullahi (born Nafisat Abdulrahman Abdullahi) is a Nigerian actress, director, and filmmaker who works in Kannywood film industry.
+Nafisat Abdullahi (born Nafisat Abdulrahman Abdullahi) is a Nigerian actress, director, and filmmaker who works in Kannywood and Nollywood film industry.

 Biography

 Abdullahi was born on 23 January 1991 in Jos, Plateau State, as the fourth daughter to father Abdulrahman Abdullahi, and mother, Zainab Abdullah.
 She had her primary education in an Airforce Private School in Jos, and attended Government Girls Secondary School Dutse in Abuja.
-She graduated with a degree in Thetre Art from the University of Jos, as well as in Photography from the London School of Photography.
+She graduated with a degree in Theatre Art from the University of Jos, as well as in Photography from the London School of Photography.

 Career

 In 2010, Abdullahi started her career at the age of 18 in her first movie (Sai wata rana).
 The movie rose her fame which she played her role alongside other actors like Ali Nuhu, Adam A Zango, and Fati Washa.

 Abdullahi runs two business outside her acting career.
 Her makeup brand is one of them and was launched in July 2021.